In an emergency, contact 911

 On the UMW Reporting Form, there are four categories of reporting: concerns about a student’s well-being; sexual misconduct and assault; bias incident; and Code of Conduct violations.
 The information you provide will be sent to officials in the campus offices below, whose training and expertise will allow them to react to it appropriately.

-Concerns about a Student’s Well-being: If your concern is related to a student’s well-being, the concern will be routed to the Office of the Dean of Student Life.
+Concerns about a Student’s Well-being: If your concern is related to a student’s well-being, the concern will be routed to the Office of the Dean of Students.
 Here we encourage you to report any behavior that causes concern or seems odd or out of character, however small or seemingly insignificant.

 Sexual Assault/Gender Based Harassment: If your concern is related to sexual assault or misconduct, it will be routed to the Title IX Coordinator.

 Bias Incident: If your concern is related to a bias incident, it will be routed to the Office of Diversity and Inclusion.

 Conduct Violation: If your concern is related to a Student Code of Conduct violation, it will be routed to the Office of Student Conduct and Responsibility.

 Please note that you may also file an anonymous report with the UMW Police Department’s Silent Witness reporting form.